 If you are here reading, you probably acknowledge the huge amount of time you spend each day inside the soul-sucking algorithmic online playground that now represents a large portion of our overall existence.

 And though you realize your dependence on social media, you still can’t quit.

 Letting go of something that consumes a good part of your life is a tough nut to crack.

-In this post.
-I’m combining my personal experience with scientific research and adding a flavor of fictional characters from a famous book to help you break from your social media addiction.
+In this post, I’m combining my personal experience together with scientific research and add a flavor of fictional characters from a famous book to help you break from your social media addiction.